university-of-york/uoy-config-funnelback-courses/README.md

 # UOY-CONFIG-FUNNELBACK-COURSES
 This repo contains configuration for the University of York's course search powered by [Funnelback](https://www.funnelback.com/).
 This configures a collection of course information within funnelback, which can be queried as an API returning JSON.
 This can be seen [here](https://york.funnelback.co.uk/s/search.json?collection=york-uni-courses&query=History&profile=_default_preview&form=course-search)

+Currently this defaults to bringing back 10 results.
+* To retrieve 25 entries in the results array, add &num_ranks=25 to the URL.
+* To retrieve from entry 11, add &start_rank=11  to the URL.

 ## API Specification
 The [latest version of the API specification](https://university-of-york.github.io/uoy-config-funnelback-courses) is published and kept up-to-date automatically.